How to Use PartyTown with GA4 Events

 </script>

-This is what looks like from the browser, after the page load you can see the page_view and test events sending to GA4.
-Also you can see the other request contains as collect?v=2, those are send by clicking the button.
-GA4 events from browser
+This is what it looks like from the browser.
+After the page loads, you can see the page_view and test events being sent to GA4.
+You can also see the other requests containing collect?v=2 — those are sent by clicking the button.

 The Performance for GA4

-Now if looked at the performance for these, we can see first script is gtag.js, then other scripts, jquery and bootstrap, and later there's lots request and those are click the buttons and sending 20 ga4 events from the browser.
-Also, you can see around the same time frame main thread was busy with these process.
-GA4 Performance
+Now if we look at the performance for these, we can see the first script is gtag.js, then other scripts like jQuery and Bootstrap, and later there are lots of requests from clicking the buttons and sending 20 GA4 events from the browser.
+Also, you can see that around the same time frame, the main thread was busy with these processes.

 GA4 with Partytown

-Now, with the same functionality we'd like to include the Partytown, which place these GA4 events into the web worker.
+Now, with the same functionality, we'd like to include Partytown, which moves these GA4 events into a Web Worker.

-First adding the partytown script to the head at the HTML.
+First, add the Partytown script to the head of the HTML:

 <script src="/lib/partytown/partytown.js"></script>

-Partytown query DOM elements has the attribute type=text/partytown and execute these at worker thread.
+Partytown queries DOM elements that have the attribute type=text/partytown and executes them in a worker thread.

-So adding the type=text/partytown attribute to all scripts we want to move worker thread.
+So add the type=text/partytown attribute to all scripts you want to move to the worker thread:

 <script type='text/partytown' async src="https://www.googletagmanager.com/gtag/js?id={tag id}"></script>